mckeca/front-end-nc-news/README.md

 ### Prerequisites

 To run this project you will need Node v12.13.1.
-You can check you versions by running:
+You can check your version by running:

 ```
 node -v